 - Don’t submerge the whole stem cutting, as it won’t get the required oxygen.

 - Keep replacing the water now and then to keep it clear.

 Within 2 to 6 weeks, you can observe new root sprouts and then you may transplant them in the potting soil.

 You can propagate variegated versions of Peperomia magnoliifolia by leaf cuttings too.

-- You need to create a mini-greenhouse by putting a large plastic bag on the top of the plant and poking some holes in the bag.
-Hold those bags up with stakes.
+- Create a mini-greenhouse by putting a large plastic bag on top of the plant

-- Place the cutting at room temperature with no direct sun to avoid burning the foliage.
+- Place the cutting at room temperature with no direct sun to avoid sunburn.

 3. Propagate Via Root Division